 Superstars Losing Their Voices

-Arguably, the most valuable voice in pop music at the moment, that of the talented British pop singer Adele, whose sophomore album 21 has sold more than 10 million copies worldwide, was silenced when she was required to cancel seventeen US dates mid-tour and have laser surgery due to the condition of her vocal cords.
-While she is expected to make a full recovery, her condition is just one example of a high profile artist facing problems maintaining their vocal mechanism.
+Arguably the most valuable voice in pop music, that of the talented British pop singer Adele, was silenced when she was required to cancel seventeen US dates mid-tour and have laser surgery due to the condition of her vocal cords.
+Her condition is just one example of a high profile artist facing problems maintaining their vocal mechanism.
 Adele’s condition, reported in the press as two hemorrhages of the vocal cords (the terms vocal cords and vocal folds are often used interchangeably), was likely exacerbated by the stresses of touring.

 Such hemorrhages are often the result of phonotrauma, the physical stresses caused by vocalizing, upon the tiny blood vessels of the vocal fold.
 Loud singing or pushing the voice when it is tired or if one is ill may predispose a singer to such vocal hemorrhages.
 The latest news reports suggest that as Adele’s recovery progresses, she will start back very slowly taking what she has described as some “very basic voice lessons.”
 She will likely take the first half of the year off from performing to help ensure a full and complete return of her famous voice.
 Aerosmith’s Steven Tyler was reported to have struggled with the same condition in 2006, requiring a similar surgical procedure as Adele.
 Noted voice expert, Dr. Steven M. Zeitels, a Harvard Medical School doctor who practices at Massachusetts General Hospital in Boston, treated both artists.

 Country icon Keith Urban also underwent surgery in November 2011 to remove a vocal polyp, a lump that may develop near the midpoint of a singer’s vocal cord.
 (According to the glossary found at voicemedicine.com, a polyp is a specific and clearly demarcated mass – the word polyp means “lump” and does not imply a cancer or pre-cancerous lesion).
 The midpoint location of such a polyp suggests that it too may be the result of phonotrauma.
-Urban was ordered to take three months off from singing as his recovery is monitored by a team of health professionals.
-In the midst of his globe-spanning 2011-2012 “Get Closer” tour, the country superstar’s website resumes listing upcoming tour dates with shows in May 2012, a move likely deemed necessary to allow a full recovery of his voice.
+Urban was ordered to take three months off from singing as his recovery was monitored by a team of health professionals.

 Singer/songwriter John Mayer was another major artist to recently face vocal health problems.
-Last October, his manager announced that after a series of extended rest periods, Mayer’s voice was not improving and he decided to have surgery.
+In October 2010, his manager announced that after a series of extended rest periods, Mayer’s voice was not improving and he decided to have surgery.
 Mayer’s condition was described as a granuloma, a benign growth that results from irritation or trauma to the vocal fold.
 It’s often found at the back of the vocal fold, over a part of cartilage called the vocal process, which lies just underneath the membrane covering the larynx.
-As with Adele and Keith Urban, Mayer stopped work on his new album, taking the advice of his doctors to not resume singing until his voice has fully recovered from the trauma and surgery.
-At that point, it is anticipated that he should be able to finish his new album and resume performing sometime in 2012.
+As with Adele and Keith Urban, Mayer stopped work on his album, taking the advice of his doctors to not resume singing until his voice has fully recovered from the trauma and surgery.

 While it may seem like there’s an epidemic of vocal health issues affecting the music industry, there are various common-sense factors that play into the increase in high-profile artists addressing these challenges.